MariaAise/paper_notes/zero_label/readme.md

 **Reward hypothesis**: maximise the expected reward (**expected cumulative reward**)

+**Markov decision process**: to decide on the next step the agent needs to consider only the current state, not all the previous states (**Markov Property**)

+**State s**: a complete description of the state of the world, fully observed environment.

 **Reasoning models**: models optimized to think through a problem step-by-step and arrive at logically consistent, verifiable solutions.

 **Reinforcement learning with verifiable rewards (RLVR)**: training reasoning models with programmatic verifiers instead of human labels.